 As noted above, in some cases your bank may offer you a line of credit or link your overdraft protection to a credit card.
 If linked to a credit card, you could end up paying more.
 Why?
 Because some card issuers might consider the overdraft a form of “cash advance,” which has its own set of fees, not to mention higher interest rates.

 Before 2010, many consumers were unaware that they were being “opted in” to overdraft protection programs.
 However, starting in 2010, federal regulations shifted and required that banks get consumers’ consent to opt into overdraft protection.

 To make things simple, however, you can avoid overdraft protection by not signing up for it with your bank.
 If you’re currently enrolled in this service, you can cancel it.
 This way, if you don’t have enough in your account, your purchase or transaction will get declined.
 While you won’t be able to make the purchase, you also won’t be hit you with an overdraft fee.

 Another option is to open a bank account at Chime, which has no overdraft fees.

 Lastly, to avoid this problem altogether, keep a buffer of money in your checking account.
 This can help you avoid dipping into the negative.
 Check your account balances daily and monitor your bill due dates and auto-drafts.
 This way you’ll know when money is coming out of your account.

 There are certainly pros and cons with overdraft protection.

 It can be convenient, yet costly.
 It can save you embarrassment and time, but also take a bite out of your hard-earned money.
 So, weigh these pros and cons carefully.

-Final tip: If you never want to worry about an overdraft fee again, consider switching to a no-fee bank account.
+Final tip: If you never want to worry about an overdraft fee again, consider switching to a bank that offers fee-free overdraft.